 Cost of studying and living in Canada:

-Though the cost of studying and living in Canada doesn’t make it to the list of requirements, but it remains as one of the main concerns for many before considering going abroad for education.
+Though the cost of studying and living in Canada doesn’t make it to the list of requirements, it remains as one of the main concerns for many before considering going abroad for education.
 Before you start looking up for the top Universities in Canada and how to apply for study in Canada, you need to understand the feasibility of taking this up.
 Expenses like accommodation, food, health coverage and travel along with your tuition fee all account for the total cost of study in Canada.

 1. Tuition Fees:

 The universities offer the on-campus residence for international students.
 Students who wish to opt for off-campus accommodation can live on a sharing basis with other students around the campus.
 On-Campus accommodation can cost from CAD 8,000 to CAD 10,000 (annually) whereas living in a shared apartment can cost you around CAD 400 to CAD 700 per month depending upon your location and time of the year.
+In the prime areas and cities, it could even go up to CAD 1000 to CAD 2000 a month.

 3. Living Expense: